N1-registered vehicles: what it means and what the advantages are

 • holders of a VAT number

-• artisans and commercial operators
+• craftsmen and commercial operators